 CMIL-Kenya promotes civic engagement and citizen involvement in governance and development activities through advocacy for access to information and service delivery.
 This is in line with the Constitution of Kenya 2010 which envisages public participation processes and the newly enacted Freedom of Information Act (2016) that provides for citizen access to information held by both national and county governments; and their agencies.

 Citizen engagement offers the citizens the chance to contribute their ideas and knowledge to matters that affect them at all government levels, and contributes to improved governance and development by giving policy makers better information to support their decision-making, programme development and service delivery, while at the same time meeting rising citizen expectations of government transparency and responsiveness.

 MIL & Civic Engagement

-Our media literacy programs therefore support the information-seeking motivations by citizens and the development of civic engagement competencies in relation to digital media through development of citizen ability to use, analyze and create media messages
+Our media literacy programs, therefore, support the information-seeking motivations by citizens and the development of civic engagement competencies in relation to digital media through the development of citizens ability to use, analyze and create media messages